|Innoculating the cheese curds with the P. roqueforti bacteria at the Castello dairy|

 It matches very well with sweet wines, champagne and honey.

-It’s served as royal weddings… maybe they will serve it to contestants at the Eurovision song contest next year?
+Blue cheese is served at royal weddings… maybe they will serve it to contestants at the Eurovision song contest next year?

 |Left: Korsvej Dairy produces: chive covered cream cheese.
 Right: my favourite – pineapple, papaya and almond cream cheese!|